M-Hammad-Faisal/json-compare/DOCS.md

 - Ensure JavaScript is enabled in your browser
 - Check if localStorage is available (required for theme persistence)
 - Try clearing browser cache and reload

+**Type Changes Not Highlighted**
+- Verify both JSONs are properly formatted and valid
+- Check that properties exist in both JSONs (type changes require same property names)
+- Ensure the data types are actually different (not just different values)
+- Try refreshing and re-comparing the JSONs

 ### Browser Compatibility